-15.3 READ/WRITE CONTROL TIMING (See Figures 23 and 24)
+15.3 READ/WRITE CONTROL TIMING (See Figures 24 and 25)

 This section specifies the interrelationship of the drive interface control leads necessary to recover or record data fields on a formatted disk media.
-The format of Section 15.1 will be assumed; however, critical drive-dependent parameters will be summarized to enable controller variations in the read/write timing.
+The format of Section 15.1 will be assumed; however, critical drive-dependent parameters are summarized in Figures 24 and 25.